Share

-Much like WGA today, the women who founded Women's Giving Alliance were of varied ages and economic means.
 They lived in different parts of Northeast Florida and held divergent political views and charitable interests.
 United in the belief that philanthropy should be accessible to everyone, and passionate about women and girls, they founded WGA in 2001.
 Setting out to attract 50 members in their first year, they recruited 163.
-Today, WGA has more than 430 Members, 84 Legacy Members and endowment funds of nearly $5 million.
+Today, WGA has more than 470 Members, over 80 Legacy Members and endowment funds of $5.9 million.

 In 1999, Jacksonville resident Courtenay Wilson was on an airplane.
 Flipping through the pages of People Magazine, she landed on an article entitled "Charity Belle".
 The article profiled a Seattle resident named Colleen Willoughby.
 Colleen had noticed that women in her community – ones with important jobs at companies like Amazon, Starbucks and Microsoft – weren’t being called on to assume philanthropic leadership.
 Thinking this a missed opportunity, Colleen founded The Washington Women’s Fund, a "collective giving circle" to encourage Seattle women to become strategic philanthropists.